AriFordsham/GHCWiki/supercompilation.md

 Done

+- Exposing all unfoldings:

+  - Flag -fexpose-all-unfoldings (a cousin of -fomit-interface-pragmas) (default is off) to switch on the spit-out-all-unfoldings stuff.
+  - Validate with flag off; then push.
+- Add IO monad;
 - Faster representation for memo table; a finite map driven by the head function
 - Refined whistle-blowing test
 - Write split in the R form.